xiaoronglv/docs/v19.2/performance-benchmarking.md

 As such, based upon their last published metrics, CockroachDB is now 50 times more scalable than Amazon Aurora, supporting 25 billion rows and more than 4 terabytes of frequently accessed data.

-Unlike Amazon Aurora, CockroachDB achieves this performance in serializable mode, the strongest isolation mode in the SQL standard.
+Unlike Amazon Aurora, CockroachDB achieves this performance in `SERIALIZABLE` isolation, the strongest isolation mode in the SQL standard.
 Like many other databases, Aurora selectively degrades isolation levels for performance, leaving workloads susceptible to fraud and data loss.

 To learn more about the comparison with Amazon Aurora [click here](https://www.cockroachlabs.com/blog/cockroachdb-2dot1-performance/).